Discover CBD Wax Dabs: Your Complete Guide

 How is CBD wax made?

-One aspect of CBD products that customers often need to remember about is the production method that can significantly influence your CBD wax quality.
-Even though most companies have their manufacturing processes that differ slightly, there are 2 main methods you’ll see most often, even if slightly altered:
+One aspect of CBD products that customers often need to remember about is the production method, which can significantly influence the quality of your CBD wax.
+Even though most companies have their manufacturing processes that differ slightly, there are 2 main methods youβll see most often, even if slightly altered:

 Butane Hash Oil (BHO) Extraction